 Description

-When working with the Automatic Doors and Window Schedule, you might occasionally notice that the generated front view does not match the preview image of the library part (the image is flipped).
-These discrepancies, such as flipping or mirroring effects, often occur due to inadequate inclusion of fields in the schedule, particularly the “Orientation” field.
-Addressing these issues involves ensuring that all necessary fields, including “Orientation”, are properly incorporated into the schedule.
+When working with the Automatic Doors and Window Schedule, you might occasionally notice that the generated front view does not match the library part's preview image (the image is flipped).
+These discrepancies, such as flipping or mirroring effects, often occur because fields are not adequately included in the schedule, particularly the Orientation field.
+Addressing these issues involves ensuring that all necessary fields, including Orientation, are appropriately incorporated into the schedule.
 This approach helps prevent misunderstandings and ensures accurate representation of the scheduled items.
 Let’s explore some strategies to address and resolve these issues.

 Solution

-The primary and most effective solution for addressing door handle placement and orientation issues in Archicad is to introduce the "Orientation" field.
-This information will explicitly identify whether the door handle is on the Left (L) or Right (R) side of the door based on the defined opening direction in the model.
-This approach is comprehensive because it directly addresses the core issue of handle placement and provides a clear and unambiguous way to manage door orientations in your schedules.
+The primary and most effective solution for addressing door handle placement and orientation issues in Archicad is to introduce the Orientation field.
+This information explicitly identifies whether the door handle is on the Left (L) or Right (R) side of the door, based on the model's defined opening direction.
+This approach is comprehensive because it directly addresses the core issue of handle placement and provides an unambiguous way to manage door orientations in your schedules.

 - In Archicad, the 3D Front View in the schedule corresponds to the view from the opening side of the door.
 Essentially, Archicad’s Front View depicts the inside of the door, which faces the interior of the building where the door opens.
-Additionally, merging items in the schedule means the first placed element dictates the 3D Front View representation.
+Additionally, merging items in the schedule means that the first-placed element dictates the 3D Front View representation.

 - If the default logic does not align with your needs, consider modifying the schedule fields as follows: